johnnycardy/StackRedis.L1/README.md

 ### Limitations

 If you use this library for one Redis client, you must use it for all clients of that database.
 This is because Redis keyspace notifications alone are not enough to accelerate the Hash and Set types; custom messages are required.
 If you use this library to accelerate only one client, then that client risks holding on to stale data when other non-accelerated clients expire or delete keys.

+No doubt there are other limitations I haven't thought of, so all feedback is of course welcome.